kiebel/wp-teachpress/trunk/readme.txt

 * Bugfix: Fixed a bug in the shortcode [tpcourselist]: With activated permalink structure it was in some cases for users not possible to select an other semester
 * Bugfix: Fixed a bug in the page menu: Wrong page number calculation under determined conditions
 * Bugfix: Fixed a bug in the enrollments system: If the course and the sub-course name were the same, the course type was displayed instead of the sub-course type
-* Bugfix: Fixed a bug in the enrollments system: If there is no related page given, the course name is no longer a link
+* Bugfix: Fixed a bug in the enrollments system: If there is no related page given, the course name isn't longer a link
 * Bugfix: Fixed the bibtex import for several special chars = 2.2.0 - (17.04.2011) =
 * New: "order" option for the shortcodes [tplist], [tpcloud]